Web Design Typography Part 1: Font Families

 Font Families Crash Course

 Font families refer to a group or collection of related fonts that share a similar design style and characteristics.
-A font family typically includes various styles and variations, such as regular, bold, italic, and condensed, within a specific typeface.
+A font family typically includes certain styles and variations, such as regular, bold, italic, and condensed, within a specific typeface.

 These fonts in a family are visually cohesive, allowing for consistency while providing flexibility in typographic choices.
 Each font style within a font family has its own distinct attributes but shares a common underlying design.